To the End of the Earth Tour: Background and synopsis

-In July 2013, Mauboy announced the To the End of the Earth Tour, a national tour presented by Nescafé to celebrate its global 75th anniversary.
+In July 2013, Mauboy announced the end of the To the End of the Earth Tour, a national tour presented by Nescafé to celebrate its global 75th anniversary.
 Tickets for the tour went on sale on 5 August.
 Mauboy is also headlining a series of Nescafé intimate acoustic sessions in five cities.
 The tour has been choreographed by Marko Panzic.
 Mauboy said that her shows will take the audience on a "journey from (her) early career right up to now" and noted that "it's time to look back and then look forward."
 Mauboy says that the tour creates "one big party atmosphere" and that there will be "fun costumes, an amazing band, it's a big show."
 Mauboy is playing two shows at the Darwin Entertainment Centre, in her hometown Darwin, and said that it would be "amazing" to have all her friends, family and familiar faces in the audience.

 The setlist also includes an encore of "Inescapable" and "Pop a Bottle (Fill Me Up)".
 The five acts consisted of songs from: